 - A. Individuals who may be hired as replacements for employees who are on suspension or leave of absence, as provided herein, shall be notified at the time of their hire that they are being hired on a temporary basis only and that their period of employment with the City may not exceed the date upon which such a suspension/leave of absence concludes. - B. Nothing herein shall be construed as an obligation on the City of Cleveland to create a vacant position or otherwise alter the job duties of any City position, except as cited herein.

-This policy has been issued under the authority of:

-Deboral, Southur

-Signature

-Director of Human Resources
+Signature Director of Human Resources Title August 31, 2015

-Title

-August 31, 2015

-Date

 SEXUAL HARASSMENT POLICY